ron-from-nl/TinyPass/README.md

 ### Search

 The interface has a good search engine that also deeply searches inside the Fields of your Secrets, optionally filtered by Group (SQL wildcards "_" and "%" are supported).
+With this search engine you'll find your Secrets in snap.

 ### Sort